shapeshed/shapeshed.com/content/posts/unix-mv.md

     tree -F .
     .
-    ├── foo/
+    ├── bar/
     │   ├── bar.txt
     │   └── foo.txt
     ├── bar.txt
     └── foo.txt

-Looking at the timestamps of these files we can see that the file `foo.txt` in the current directory is newer than the file `foo.txt` in the directory `bar`.
+Looking at the timestamps of these files we can see that the file `foo.txt` in the current directory is older than the file `foo.txt` in the directory `bar`.

     ls -l
     total 4